webDataProcessingSystem/WDPSfinalProject/project/README.md

 python starter.py -i input.txt [-o output.txt] [-v]
 ```
 [-o output.txt] is an optional command to specify the output filename <br />
-[-v] is a tag to specify whether showing the extra running information in the terminal
+[-v] is an optional tag to specify whether showing the extra running information in the terminal
 ## Usage of this program (without Docker)
 LLM used is accessible at https://huggingface.co/TheBloke/GEITje-7B-chat-GGUF/blob/main/geitje-7b-chat.Q4_K_M.gguf <br />
 Models can be downloaded at https://drive.google.com/file/d/1dBRk3_5WRQmX9AQmOIhiu75xAHuKTZ9v/view?usp=sharing. <br />